-After a hysterectomy treatment, many women face the problem of weight gain, sleepless nights, and some chronic diseases.
+After a hysterectomy treatment, the body needs increased protein for tissue repair, iron to compensate for surgical blood loss, calcium.
+Due to shortage of these proteins, the women may face the problems of weight gain, sleepless nights, and some chronic diseases.
 In this case, you need to eat healthy and nutritious foods or follow a diet for a faster recovery.
 Recovery is very important after this treatment because it can cause multiple problems for the patient in the upcoming years.
 In this blog, we are providing you with the best hysterectomy recovery foods that can improve your recovery process, including foods that you should avoid eating, and the type of hysterectomy.

 What do you mean by Hysterectomy?